What are the common design variations of lockable gas springs?

 How to reduce the friction of Lockable Gas Spring and improve its performance?

-Reducing friction in lockable gas springs is important for improving their overall performance and extending their lifespan.
+lockable gas springs is important for improving their overall performance and extending their lifespan.
 Here are several strategies you can employ to minimize friction in lockable gas springs:

 Proper Lubrication:Regularly lubricate the moving parts of the gas spring, especially the piston rod.
 Use a high-quality lubricant recommended by the gas spring manufacturer.
 Lubrication helps reduce friction and wear, ensuring smoother operation.